How to buy Mondelez International (MDLZ) shares in Australia

-Mondelez International, Inc (MDLZ) is a leading confectioners business with stocks listed in the US.
-It opened the day at US$59.45 after a previous close of US$59.57.
-During the day the price has varied from a low of USD59.29 to a high of USD59.77.
-The latest price was USD59.55 (25 minute delay).
+Mondelez International Inc (MDLZ) is a leading confectioners business with stocks listed in the US.
+It opened the day at US$71.37 after a previous close of US$71.29.
+During the day the price has varied from a low of USD70.85 to a high of USD71.975.
+The latest price was USD71.61 (25 minute delay).
 Mondelez International is listed on the NASDAQ.
 All prices are listed in US Dollars.

 How to buy shares in Mondelez International

 - Search for Mondelez International.
 Find the share by name or ticker symbol: MDLZ.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Mondelez International.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?